KUZI35/Paypal-scam/README.md

 # Paypal-scam
-basically, u can scam with this. not very nice ore
+basically, u can scam with this. not very nice lol